-What can begin with one too many after work drinks on a regular basis can easily end up as an addiction, where alcohol or drugs are needed to get you through the day.
+What can begin with one too many after-work drinks regularly can quickly end up as an addiction, where alcohol or drugs are needed to get you through the day.

-Addiction is best understood as a chronic brain disease which causes mental and physical harm.
+Addiction is a chronic brain disease that causes mental and physical harm.

 Addiction and the brain

-Addictive drugs such as cocaine and alcohol stimulate the reward centres of the brain.
-The reward centre provides incentives for action by registering the value of important experiences.
+Addictive drugs such as cocaine and alcohol stimulate the brain’s reward centres.
+The reward centre provides incentives for action by registering the value of essential experiences.

-Rewarding experiences trigger the release of the brain chemical dopamine, telling the brain "That was great!
+Rewarding experiences trigger the release of the brain’s chemical dopamine, telling the brain, “That was great!
 Do it again.”

 Recovery is difficult due to the drug-induced changes that create lasting memories in the brain, linking the drug to a pleasurable reward.
 Self-control and decision-making processes are thus affected.